 Covid-19 caused a severe demand shock to the UK and other global economies which led to this recession.
 However, Coface compared insolvency data from 2019 to 2020 and corporate defaults in 2020 have decreased.
 The volume of Coface claims and reported payment overdues have also slowed significantly in all but the most high-risk industry sectors, due to:

-- the unprecedented government support such as the furlough scheme which has delayed the full effects of the recession,
+- Unprecedented government support, such as the furlough scheme, delaying the full effects of the recession.

 The growth forecasts and insolvency estimates by Coface have been heavily caveated by the Directors.
 This pandemic is on a global and unprecedented scale with many uncertainties domestically and internationally.
 Current estimates from Coface forecast a global GDP growth of 4.4% with 7% in the UK in 2021.
 These should be considered best estimates with the data available today.
 The recent vaccination breakthroughs could bring a crucial boost to the global economy and boost consumer confidence in 2021 to further support the recovery.